The Looker Data Dictionary is different from the Data Dictionary Block.

 Installing applications and tools — such as extensions — from the Marketplace requires that you have the

 See the Using the Looker Marketplace documentation for instructions on installing a tool from the Looker Marketplace.
-You can ensure that you always have the most updated version of the Data Dictionary extension by going to the Looker Marketplace, clicking Manage, and clicking the Update button next to the Data Dictionary.
+You can ensure that you always have the most updated version of the Data Dictionary by going to the Looker Marketplace, clicking Manage, and clicking the Update button next to the extension.

-After the Looker Data Dictionary is installed, the
+After the Looker Data Dictionary is installed, a model called

 Looker admins must grant users